-(e) Additional information the department requests that is necessary to measure the results of, or determine eligibility for the tax adjustments.
+(e) Additional information the department requests that is necessary to measure the results of, or determine eligibility for the tax ((adjustments)) preferences.

-(i) The department is required to report to the legislature summary descriptive statistics by category and the effectiveness of certain tax adjustments, such as job creation, company growth, and such other factors as the department selects or as the statutes identify.
+(i) ((The department is required)) RCW 82.32.585 requires the de- partment to report to the legislature summary descriptive statistics by category and the effectiveness of certain tax ((adjustments)) pref- erences, such as job creation, company growth, and such other factors as the department selects or as the statutes identify.
 The department has included questions related to measuring these effects.